TCLamnidis/BareBonesBash/README.md

 with text files you can normally use `cat`, which is used to print the contents of a file to the screen.
 Lets try this with our newly downloaded file.

-If you're anything like Thiseas, who gets triggered at slow computer things, and prefer to have the computer do the work for you - try typing a couple of characters then press the "TAB" key on your keyboard.
+**BONUS TIP TIME!** If you're anything like Thiseas, who gets triggered at slow computer things, and prefer to have the computer do the work for you - try typing a couple of characters then press the "TAB" key on your keyboard.

 ```bash
 cat ERR2020601.fastq.gz